 JSF receives a single digit royalty from the Company when revenue has been collected on product sales or for license payments from third parties that involve certain intellectual property developed under research funding originally from BHL.
-Royalty fees due to JSF were \$16,000 and \$40,000 as of March 31, 2020 and December 31, 2019, respectively, and are included in the condensed consolidated balance sheets as amounts due to related parties.
+Royalty fees due to JSF were \$22,000 and \$40,000 as of June 30, 2020 and December 31, 2019, respectively, and are included in the condensed consolidated balance sheets as amounts due to related parties.

-We currently lease land on the island of Molokai, Hawaii from an entity owned by Kevin Comcowich, the Chair of our Board of Directors, and his wife.
-We grow hemp on this land to support the operations of our joint venture Archipelago Ventures Hawaii.
+The Company currently leases land on the island of Molokai, Hawaii from an entity owned by Kevin Comcowich, the Chair of the Company's Board of Directors, and his wife.
+The Company grows hemp on this land to support the operations of its joint venture Archipelago Ventures Hawaii.
 The original lease was executed in February 2019, covers 10 acres of land, has a term of two years and provides for rent payments of \$1,200 per acre per year.
-We engaged a third-party contractor to construct a fence on the property to adhere to the rules of the hemp pilot program.
-Our out of pocket costs to build this fence were approximately \$126,400.
+The Company engaged a third-party contractor to construct a fence on the property to adhere to the rules of the hemp pilot program.
+Out of pocket costs to build this fence were approximately \$126,400.
 Mr. Comcowich supplied materials to the contractor and received payments from the contractor totaling approximately \$44,000.
-In March 2020, we entered into a lease amendment for two additional 10-acre parcels, at the same lease rate of \$1,200 per acre per year, and with a term of two years.
-A third amendment to include two additional 10-acre parcels, at the same lease rate of \$1,200 per acre per year, and with a term of two years is currently under draft.
+In March and April 2020, the Company entered into two lease amendments for two additional 10-acre parcels and two additional 15-acre parcels, at the same lease rate of \$1,200 per acre per year, and with a term of two years.

-15. Subsequent Events
+16. Subsequent Events